 - SPRINT and SPRINT-Senior provide good evidence that in people similar to the SPRINT participants (which means no history of diabetes, stroke, dementia, among other criteria), aiming for SBP< 120 does reduce the risk of cardiovascular events and death, compared to aiming for SBP < 140.
 For people over age 75, the study suggests that more intense BP treatment confers a 1-in-27 chance of preventing a cardiovascular event, and that being frail doesn’t interfere with this benefit.

-- In considering SPRINT along with the JNC 8 guidelines, I feel that treating hypertension to a goal of SBP<150 is reasonable for most older adults.
+- In considering SPRINT along with the latest hypertension guidelines, for older adults, it’s reasonable to start by treating high blood to a goal of SBP<150.
+Once that has been achieved, one can aim to get to SBP< 140.
 For those older adults who are similar to SPRINT participants and are willing to take extra medication for a 1-in-27 chance of avoiding a cardiovascular event, aiming for a lower SBP goal is reasonable and we should support patients who want this, assuming that there are no other reasons to avoid such intensive BP therapy.

 - When considering any medication or intensification of treatment, patients and families should always consider the potential risks and burdens of treatment.
 Although SPRINT-Senior did not find that adverse events were more common in the intensively-treated group, some research has linked antihypertensive treatment to falls.
 Intensive treatment also requires taking more medication every day, which some older adults might find burdensome.